KartikGoel2629/Message-Embedding-in-Images-using-Wavelets/README.md

 ## Objectives
 - Convert color images to textured grayscale using Discrete Wavelet Transform (DWT).
 - Embed secret messages securely within the grayscale image using key-based pixel selection.
-- Ensure reversible color and message recovery from the grayscale carrier.
+- Ensure reversible color and message recovery from the grayscale carrier by using a secure key.
 - Evaluate reconstruction fidelity using PSNR and SSIM metrics.

 ## Methodology